 Funding is available to registered charitable organizations that create networking and community building among all people by providing information, education, resources, and / or counselling to lesbian, gay, bisexual and transgender Calgarians; their parents, family, friends, and allies.

 The fund’s primary scope of funding includes, but is not limited to administration, program expenses, materials and supplies, and occupancy costs to support education and community services.
+Half of our annual funding is given to organizations applying for specific projects and half for core funding for organizational needs.

 Your description of the request should include:

-- A short Project summary,
+- A short Project or Core Funding Needs summary,

-- Goals of the Project, Key activities,
+- Goals of the Project or Core Funding, Key activities,

 - Output and results projected with timeframes,